 Many borrowers have found help through income-driven repayment plans, where your payment is capped as a portion of your income.
-In the past year, more than one million student loan borrowers signed up for income-driven repayment plans on their – an increase of 64 percent.
+In the past year, more than one million student loan borrowers signed up for income-driven repayment plans on their Federal Direct student loans – an increase of 64 percent.

 Too many private student loan borrowers are trapped

 The private student loan market boomed in the years leading up to the financial crisis, where many lenders aggressively marketed loans and quickly sold them to investors.
 While these practices have subsided, too many borrowers with these loans find themselves out of luck and out of options.
 Unlike federal loans, most borrowers with private student loans don’t have flexible repayment options when they run into trouble.
 They report receiving very little information or help when they get in trouble, that there are no affordable loan modification options available, and that the alternatives to default are temporary at best.

 Last year, Director Richard Cordray and Education Secretary Arne Duncan, along with senior officials from across the government, brought together the nation’s largest student lenders and servicers.
 We urged them to develop more options to help borrowers avoid default and increase the likelihood of full repayment.